 The relatively large and finished drawing A Regatta on the Grand Canal is similar to a painting in Lisbon, and the small and rough Ruined Arch and Villa is similar to other paintings.
 Exactly how the drawings functioned as studies for the paintings is unknown.
 Guardi must have also sold some of his finished views of Venice to foreign collectors, but at much cheaper prices than those commanded by Canaletto.

 Relatively few drawings by the major artists of Spain have survived.
 A single drawing has a shaky attribution to Francisco Zurbarán.
-A mere half dozen drawings have been attributed to Diego Velázquez and about eight to El Greco.
+A mere half dozen drawings have been attributed to Diego Velázquez.
+Five drawings have been generally accepted as belonging to El Greco–although in 2007 Nicolas Turner attributed twenty-two more to him.
 Only Alonso Cano and Bartolomé Esteban Murillo have a significant body of graphic work to their name—about one hundred each.
 The big exception to the scarcity of Spanish drawing is Francesco Goya.
 He left behind many hundreds.